sailathatammana/Spotifoo/README.md

 # Spotifoo #
-It is a console based Java program that allows you to stream music instead of downloading it.
+Spotifoo is a console based Java application that allows you to stream music instead of downloading it.
 The features of the application are explained below.

 ## A brief overview of Application ##
 1. The Spotifoo application uses a command-line interface.